zhan-py/data-dig/README.md

-# Data Visualization Project
+# Projects Portfolio

-This document highlights some of the key projects I have worked on, demonstrating my skills in data visualization and web development.
+Some of my web and data visualization projects created using various technologies, such as Django, Svelte, R/ggplot2, and some JavaScript data visualization libraries.